raaz-crypto/docker-haskell-ci/README.md

 This docker image was created mainly for use in a docker based CI like http://shippable.com.
 It sets up a convenient haskell environment where we have the haskell stack installed.
-If need be, any og the multiple versions of ghc and cabal-install supported by hvr's repository can be installed.
+If need be, any of the multiple versions of ghc and cabal-install supported by hvr's repository can be installed.